-When writing a lot about the peppers, we should definitely write about green chili substitutes as well.
+When writing a lot about the peppers, we should also write about green chili substitutes.

-If you rely on the online or the printed magazine recipes for your cooking, you happen to come across many ingredients that are unfamiliar or hard to find in your local stores.
+If you rely on online or printed magazine recipes for your cooking, you happen to come across many ingredients that are unfamiliar or hard to find in your local stores.

-And today's topic is a small effort to list out possible, easy to find substitutes for the canned green chili.
+And today's topic is a small effort to list possible, easy-to-find substitutes for the canned green chili.

 What is green chili?

-One of the common ingredients that’s used in Indian, Thai, and Mexican cuisine.
-Green chili is a generic term where its heat profile ranges from mild to moderately hot chili peppers that are widely used in these respective regions.
+One of the common ingredients used in Indian, Thai, and Mexican cuisine.
+Green chili is a generic term whose heat profile ranges from mild to moderately hot chili peppers widely used in these regions.

-In Mexico, about seven chili pepper varieties are brought under this head, including, hatch chili, anaheim pepper, poblano, habanero, jalapeno, serrano, chilaca peppers.
+In Mexico, about seven chili pepper varieties are brought under this head, including, hatch chili, Anaheim pepper, poblano, habanero, jalapeno, serrano, and chilaca peppers.

-In India, chili peppers are usually termed as ‘green chilies’ where the heat is equivalent to the fresh cayenne pepper.
+In India, chili peppers are usually called ‘green chilies,’ where the heat is equivalent to the fresh cayenne pepper.

-In the United States, you may get them as canned green chilies from the stores.
-These are available in leading grocery stores, you may find them in the international or the produce aisle.
+You may get them as canned green chilies in the United States from the stores.
+These are available in leading grocery stores; you may find them in the international or the produce aisle.

-And the canned green chilies are generally made with mild hatch chili peppers(we need to take into account that a couple of brands offer hot green chili pepper as well).
+The canned green chilies are generally made with mild hatch chili peppers(we must also consider that some brands offer hot green chili peppers).

 Substitutes for canned green chili

-To mimic the canned green chilies intense flavor, choose any of the following peppers according to your personal preference and availability.
+Choose any peppers according to your preference and availability to mimic the canned green chili's intense flavor.
 And roast and peel the skin, before adding to the dishes.